lucylow/Martha_Stewart/README.md

 # Martha Stewart
-Algorithmic Trading in High Frequency Trading (HFT) Finance
+Algorithmic Trading also known as Automated Trading, Black-Box Tarding, or Algo-Trading.
+Computer program follows algorithm of pre-defined set of instructions to place trades.
+Theoretically, will generate profits at a speed and frequency that is impossible for a human trader.
+The finance focus will be on High Frequency Trading (HFT).

 ---

 ## Motivation
 * Algorithms are important in trading
 * Relates to **physic background** where in the finance world, **time scales of nanoseconds/speed of light are important**: [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)

 ---